 Determine the capacity of the heat pump:

 The capacity of the heat pump is measured in kilowatts (kW).
-This indicates how much energy the heat pump can provide to heat the house.
+This indicates how much energy the heat pump can deliver to heat the house.

 Check the energy label of the heat pump:

 Heat pumps have an energy label that indicates energy efficiency.
-The higher the energy class, the more efficient the heat pump operates.
+The higher the energy class, the more efficiently the heat pump operates.

 Calculate the energy consumption of the heat pump:

 The energy consumption is expressed in kilowatt-hours (kWh) and can be found in the technical specifications of the heat pump.
-This shows how much electricity the heat pump consumes per hour.
+This indicates how much electricity the heat pump consumes per hour.

 Determine the number of operating hours of the heat pump per month:

-This can vary depending on the outdoor temperature and the heating demand of the house.
+This can vary depending on the outside temperature and the heat demand of the house.

 Calculate the monthly costs:

-The formula is then: Monthly costs = (Heat pump capacity in kW) x (Hourly consumption in kWh) x (Number of operating hours per month) x (Price per kWh electricity).
+The formula is: Monthly costs = (Capacity of the heat pump in kW) x (Hourly consumption in kWh) x (Number of operating hours per month) x (Price per kWh of electricity).

 Ole Diepstraten